The People vs. The Death Penalty Film Series

 • Donations Over $5000 - Executive Producer, Advance Viewing + Feedback Opportunity (+ digital download)

-This series has a $30,000 fundraising goal and you can donate with the button below.
+As of June 1, 2023, this project has a new $20,000 fundraising goal and you can donate with the button below.
 Please give generously!

-* Donations are tax deductible to the full extent of the law.
+* Donations are tax deductible.
 Checks can be addressed to Death Penalty Action, but please include a note on the memo line that it is for this project.
 Checks can be sent to P.O.
 Box 89, Ghent NY, 12075 USA

 SPONSOR CREDITS